ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/flask.md

 Oikea nappi on nyt etsitty käyttäen [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath):a, joka on yksi Robotin tukemista tavoista etsiä elementtejä Web-sivuilta.

 Selvitin ratkaisun ChatGPT:n avulla.
 Annoin promptiksi näkymäpohjan ja kysymyksen miten Robot-testissä painetaan _tiettyyn_ Todon liittyvää nappia.
-Tekoäly antoi ystävällisesti oikean vastauksen ja selityksen XPath-komennon toiminnosta:
+Tekoäly antoi ystävällisesti oikean vastauksen ja selityksen XPath-komennon toiminnasta:

 >The XPath `//li[div[contains(text(), 'Specific Todo Content')]]/form/button` is used to locate the button within the form for the specific todo item that is not done.
 Adjust the XPath as necessary to match the actual structure of your HTML.
 >